 Fill out the form to the left to have Western Governors University contact you and answer YOUR questions.
-There's no cost and no commitment.

 Featured on NBC Nightly News with Brian Williams in their “What Works” segment, WGU is the recipient of the USDLA 21st Century Award for Best Practices in Distance Learning for 2013, awarded in recognition of their success in expanding access to higher education.